Reefact/antlr4-book-examples/README.md

 [Step into](Reefact.BookExamples.Antlr4)

+_Remarks:_

+_The graphs in Mermaid format generated in the examples can be displayed via the online tool https://mermaid.live/.
+Unless omitted, they are also available in SVG format in the resources of each chapter (*-tree.svg)._

-_NB: Some URLs in the book are no longer valid.
+_Some URLs in the book are no longer valid.
 You can find below a list of links that are up to date (last updated 12/12/2022)._

 |  URL  |  Description  |
 | ----- | ------------- |
 | https://github.com/antlr/grammars-v4 | ANTLR4 'official' grammar definitions |